JahedNaghipoor/ml-devops-dida-task/README.md

 - Step 3: Run Docker Desktop in your local machine and choose created k3d cluster as the current cluster in `kubeconfig` (if you already setup multiple Kubernetes cluster in your local system).

-- Step 4: Run `sudo vi /private/etc/hosts` in mac or in Windows open `C:\Windows\System32\drivers\etc` in Admin mode and add the following command to it
+- Step 4: Run `sudo vi /private/etc/hosts` in mac or open `C:\Windows\System32\drivers\etc` as Admin mode in Windows and add the following command
   `127.0.0.1       fast-api-dida.com`.
-This would let page fast-api-dida.com to be opened in the browser.
+This would let fast-api-dida.com to be opened in the browser.
 This step is needed as K3d does not have Ingress Controller by default.
-We dont need to do this step, when we use Kubernetes cloud version lik EKS in AWS where we can take advantage of Route53.
+We dont need to do this step, when we use Kubernetes cloud version like EKS in AWS where we can take advantage of Route53.

+- Step 5: Install mlflow as Helm chart:
+   1. `helm repo add community-charts https://community-charts.github.io/helm-charts`
+   2. `helm repo update`
+   3. `helm install mlflow  community-charts/mlflow -n dida-mlops-test`
+   4. `export POD_NAME=$(kubectl get pods -n dida-mlops-test -l "app.kubernetes.io/name=mlflow,app.kubernetes.io/instance=mlflow" -o jsonpath="{.items[0].metadata.name}")`
+   5. `export CONTAINER_PORT=$(kubectl get pod -n dida-mlops-test $POD_NAME -o jsonpath="{.spec.containers[0].ports[0].containerPort}")`
+   6. `kubectl -n dida-mlops-test port-forward $POD_NAME 8080:$CONTAINER_PORT`
+ -
-- Step 5: As mlflow is already installed locally, run `mlflow ui -p 5000` (or any other port, when 5000 is not free) in command line.
+-  As mlflow is already installed locally, run `mlflow ui -p 5000` (or any other port, when 5000 is not free) in command line.
 The other option is to install mlflow as Helm Chart in Kubernetes

 - Step 6: Run the following command to deploy necessary components for the application (deployment, service, ingress and hpa).